APTITUDE-Consortium/expo-digital-credentials-api/README.md

 ## Contributing

 Is there something you'd like to fix or add?
 Great, we love community contributions!
-To get involved, please follow our [contribution guidelines](./CONTRIBUTING.md).
+To get involved, please follow our [contribution guidelines](https://github.com/animo/.github/blob/main/CONTRIBUTING.md).

 ## License

-Expo Digital Credentials Api is licensed under the [Apache 2.0](./LICENSE) license.
+This repository is licensed under the [Apache 2.0](./LICENSE) license.